Red Dead: Reception

 The Red Dead series, particularly the second and third games, are critically acclaimed.
 Red Dead Redemption, averaging 95% on both review aggregate websites Metacritic and GameRankings, won numerous awards, including Game of the Year by GameSpy and GameSpot, and is considered to be one of the greatest games of all time.
 Reviewers praised the visuals, music, acting, open world gameplay and the story.
 A Game of the Year edition containing all additional content was released in October 2011.
 Red Dead Redemption 2, averaging 97% for both console platforms on Metacritic, was also widely acclaimed by critics, who praised the same aspects as well as its significant level of detail, winning a number of awards from publications.

 Sales

 Red Dead Revolver sold 920,000 copies in North America as of July 2, 2010.
 Red Dead Redemption broke the records of its previous game, having shipped over 11 million copies by August 2011 and over 15 million copies by February 2017.Red Dead Redemption 2 however, marked the franchise's highest commercial achievement.
 In three days, the game generated $725 million in revenue, officially having the largest opening weekend in the history of entertainment, as well as being the second highest-selling entertainment launch, behind Grand Theft Auto V, another widely popular title from Rockstar Games.
 Two weeks after launch, the game shipped over 17 million units, thus exceeding its predecessors' lifetime sales.
-By September 2022, the two Red Dead Redemption games had shipped over 70 million units.
+By September 2025, the Red Dead Redemption games had shipped over 106 million units, including over 79 million for Redemption 2.